dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Carlo Vicari:**
-yeah what do you think Randall's sorry
+yes what do you think Randall's sorry

 **Randall:**
-yeah my biggest concern is well really two concerns is the hash rate distribution and the actual hashrate size right now I think we're sitting
+yes my biggest concern is well really two concerns is the hash rate distribution and the actual hashrate size right now I think we're sitting